shreytheshreyas/AI-Accelerated-Augmented-Reality-Laser-Tag-Game/README.md

 | Data-Acknowledgement | D | Packet sent from relay node to beetle to confirm the data for transmitted by the beetle was received successfully |

 ### Packet Format
-- Maximum Transmission Unit: 27 bytes (20 bytes used for transmission)
+- Maximum Transmission Unit: 27 bytes (20 bytes used for transmission).

 | Packet Component | Data-Type | Memory Size | Description |
 |-----------|-----------|------|-------------|